emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 These steps will only rarely need repeating.

 #.
-You need basic competence with Git: enough to understand the
+You need basic competence with Git: enough to understand what the
-   commands in `the merging procedure`_.
+   commands in `the merging procedure`_ do.

 #.
 If the merge has conflicts, you will need competence in using Git
    to resolve merge conflicts.